 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.|

-Biles had her lowest Olympic vault score in the opening rotation before withdrawing from the team final on 26 July.
+Biles scored her lowest Olympic vault score in the opening rotation before withdrawing from the team final.

 She left the arena but returned to support her team-mates as the defending champions claimed silver behind the Russian Olympic Committee.